HL7/US-Core/input/Archives/MedStatement_graveyard/us-core-medicationstatement-search.md

 #### Mandatory Search Parameters:

-The following search parameters, search parameter combinations and search parameter [modifiers], [comparators], [chains] and [composites] SHALL be supported.  the  modifiers, comparators, chains and composites that are listed as optional SHOULD be supported.:
+The following search parameters, search parameter combinations and search parameter [modifiers], [comparators], [chains] and [composites] SHALL be supported.  the  modifiers, comparators, chains and composites that are listed as optional SHOULD be supported:

 1. **SHALL** support searching for all medication statements for a patient.
 The server application represents the medication using either an inline code or a contained or external reference to the Medication resource. using the **[`patient`](SearchParameter-us-core-medicationstatement-patient.html)** search parameter: